andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 directions to my place.
 It's only about a quarter mile down the road and I hoof it over there once it clears up.

-The owner greets me when I arrive and shows me around the house and to my room.
-It's a pretty nice room with a balcony and hammock and as I am getting settled in I hit a bit of a snafu.
+The owner greets me and shows me to my room, a pretty nice spot with a balcony, hammock, and private bathroom.
+Just as I am getting settled I hit a bit of a snafu.
 The bathroom door is locked and I can't open it with any of the keys she gave me.
 I send her a message to see if I'm doing it wrong and she tells me to try to use a kitchen knife to jimmy the lock open.